Getting your Trinity Audio player ready...

 Current Ratio of Men vs. Women in Tinubu’s Cabinet

-As it stands, Tinubu’s administration has predominantly male representation among ministers, with thirteen men and four women currently members of the cabinet.
-Following the recent adjustments, this male-to-female ratio is only further skewed, limiting the influence and voices of women at the top decision-making levels.
+As it stands, Tinubu’s administration has predominantly male representation among ministers, with 41 men and seven women currently members of the cabinet.
+Following the recent adjustments, this male-to-female ratio is only further skewed as men currently hold 85% of the cabinet and women hold approximately 15%, further limiting the influence and voices of women at the top decision-making levels.

 While President Tinubu’s government expressed a commitment to gender equality and representation on Oct.
 16, 2024, when he said, “As the President of Nigeria, I am committed to advancing the cause of women’s empowerment and gender equality in our dear nation,” the numbers tell a different story, reflecting traditional challenges women face in Nigerian politics.